VolkanSah/SherlocksHome/README.md

 ## Note
 Please note that there is a pre-steps (e.g SoCat) you must complete before using this script.
 However, I will not disclose it to prevent malicious individuals from using this tool.
 If you choose to use it anyway, you may harm yourself and potentially face legal consequences from law enforcement.

+- This sample code captures packets communicating with a specific .onion address, records their timestamps and source IP address (if available), and exports them to a CSV file.
 ```python

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #